zeek/zeek/frameworks/signatures.rst

 piece of payload which triggered the pattern match.

-To turn such :zeek:id:`signature_match` events into actual alarms, you can load Bro's :doc:`/scripts/base/frameworks/signatures/main.zeek` script.
+To turn such :zeek:id:`signature_match` events into actual alarms, you can load Zeek's :doc:`/scripts/base/frameworks/signatures/main.zeek` script.
 This script contains a default event handler that raises :zeek:enum:`Signatures::Sensitive_Signature` :doc:`Notices <notice>` (as well as others; see the beginning of the script).

-As signatures are independent of Bro's policy scripts, they are put into their own file(s).
+As signatures are independent of Zeek's policy scripts, they are put into their own file(s).
 There are three ways to specify which files contain
-signatures: By using the ``-s`` flag when you invoke Bro, or by extending the Bro variable :zeek:id:`signature_files` using the ``+=`` operator, or by using the ``@load-sigs`` directive inside a Bro script.
+signatures: By using the ``-s`` flag when you invoke Zeek, or by extending the Zeek variable :zeek:id:`signature_files` using the ``+=`` operator, or by using the ``@load-sigs`` directive inside a Zeek script.
 If a signature file is given without a full path, it is searched for along the normal ``ZEEKPATH``.
-Additionally, the ``@load-sigs`` directive can be used to load signature files in a path relative to the Bro script in which it's placed, e.g. ``@load-sigs ./mysigs.sig`` will expect that signature file in the same directory as the Bro script.
-The default extension of the file name is ``.sig``, and Bro appends that automatically when necessary.
+Additionally, the ``@load-sigs`` directive can be used to load signature files in a path relative to the Zeek script in which it's placed, e.g. ``@load-sigs ./mysigs.sig`` will expect that signature file in the same directory as the Zeek script.
+The default extension of the file name is ``.sig``, and Zeek appends that automatically when necessary.

 Signature Language for Network Traffic